Existence and Uniqueness for McKean-Vlasov equations with singular interactions: Introduction

-Equation \eqref{Eq-DDSDE} appears naturally in mathematical physics, see for instance, \cite{mckean1966class, mckean1967exponential, sznitman1991topics} for the studies of interacting particle systems, \cite{fournier2002weak} for distribution dependent SDEs of jump type describing the Boltzmann equation and \cite{ cardaliaguet2015master, carmona2018probabilistic} for mean field games.
-Our work here mainly focuses on the well-posedness of \eqref{Eq-DDSDE}.
-So far, there are tons of literatures investigating the well-posedness of this type of nonlinear diffusion processes.
-Among all, we mention that in \cite{funaki1984certain}, Funaki showed the existence of martingale solutions to \eqref{Eq-DDSDE} under some Lyapunov's type conditions and also the uniqueness under global Lipschitz assumptions.
-By Girsanov's transformation and Schauder's fixed point theorem, Li and Min \cite{li2016weak} obtained the existence of weak solutions when $b$ is bounded and uniformly continuous in $m$ with respect to (w.r.t) the Wasserstein distance and $\si$ depending only on $t$ and $x$ is nondegenerate.
-Simultaneously, uniqueness was also proved in their work when $b$ is Lipschitz w.r.t the third variable (see also \cite{bauer2018strong}).
-Under some one-side Lipschitz assumptions, Wang \cite{wang2018distribution} showed the strong well-posedness of \eqref{Eq-DDSDE} and also some functional inequalities for the solutions.
-When $b$ only satisfies some integrability conditions and $\si,b$ are continuous in $m$, Huang and Wang \cite{huang2019distribution} proved the weak existence by using approximation argument and also strong uniqueness together with some standard conditions.
-We should importantly point out that all the above results require $\sigma$ and $b$ to be at least uniformly continuous in $m$ w.r.t the Wasserstein metric.
+The study of the general MVE (not limited to the special case of \eqref{Eq:A-B}) has a long history, and there is a lot of literature focusing on the well-posedness problem.
+Among all, we mention that Funaki \cite{funaki1984certain} proved the existence of martingale solutions to \eqref{Eq:MV} under some Lyapunov's type conditions as well as the uniqueness under global Lipschitz assumptions.
+By Girsanov's transformation and Schauder's fixed point theorem, Li-Min \cite{li2016weak} obtained the existence of weak solutions when $b$ is bounded and uniformly continuous in the Wasserstein distance w.r.t. to $m$, and the diffusion coefficient $\si$ depends only on $(t,x)$ is non-degenerate.
+Simultaneously, uniqueness was also proved in their work when $b$ is Lipschitz w.r.t. the third variable (see also \cite{bauer2018strong}).
+Under some one-side Lipschitz assumptions, Wang \cite{wang2018distribution} showed the strong well-posedness of \eqref{Eq:MV} and also some functional inequalities for the solutions.
+When $b$ only satisfies some integrability conditions and $\si,b$ are continuous in $m$, Huang-Wang \cite{huang2019distribution} proved the weak existence by using approximation argument and also strong uniqueness together with some standard conditions.
+It is crucial to emphasize that all of the mentioned results necessitate that $\sigma$ and $b$ exhibit at least uniform continuity concerning $m$ in the Wasserstein metric.